Liquidate to Liberate: How Company Liquidation in South Africa Can Eliminate Debt and Restart Your Business

 • If you worked for an employer and they cannot pay you a salary, would you have continued to work for that employer?
 Most business owners I speak to do not take money from their businesses because they pay debt first and there is not enough money to pay debt and own a salary.

-We can liquidate your company in about one week.
-Liquidation will immediately allow your cashflow to stay in your pocket as you will not have to pay creditors.
-With a solid Restructuring Plan that we will assist you with, you can continue to trade while you Liquidate and get rid of SARS and other debt.
+We can liquidate your company within about one week.
+Liquidation will allow your cash flow to stay in your pocket, as you will not have to pay creditors.
+With our solid restructuring plan, you can continue to trade while you liquidate and get rid of SARS and other debt.